precice/aste/docs/README.md

 ### precice-aste-join

 Reads a partitioned mesh from a given prefix (looking for `<prefix>_<#filerank>.vtu)`) and saves it to a single `.vtk` or `.vtu` file.
-The `-r` flag also recovers the connectivity information across several ranks from a mesh.
+The `-r` flag also recovers the connectivity information across several ranks from a mesh, partitioned using `precice-aste-partition`.

 | Flag         | Explanation                                                                           |
 | ------------ | ------------------------------------------------------------------------------------- |